What To Do When an Insurance Company Denies Your Claim in Maryland

 What Is a Soft Denial of an Insurance Claim?

-A soft denial occurs when the insurance company does not completely deny the claim but handles it in a way that may function like a denial.
+A soft denial occurs when an insurance company does not completely deny the claim but handles it in a way that may function like a denial.
 The claim may be “accepted,” but only in the most insignificant way.
 The insurer may issue a small payment, undervalue repairs, delay investigation, dispute parts of the loss, or treat the claim as partially covered while refusing to pay the amount actually needed.

 Soft denials may appear as lowball valuations, partial approvals, repeated requests for more documents, “ongoing review,” depreciation disputes, preferred-vendor estimates, repair-scope reductions, or statements that the claimed damage existed before the covered event.